Stophii/Turbo-Startup-Kit/README.md

 ## Power of Tween

-Now we have some sprites but nothing moves other than the anI'mations I have. let's go ahead and add some tweening so the wizzy dodged the attack!
+Now we have some sprites but nothing moves other than the animations I have. let's go ahead and add some tweening so the wizzy dodged the attack!

 First let's add a `Tween` into the `Gamestate`